 Who does the training?
 Candidates are only trained by ex- partners.
 We do not use analysts, associates, engagement managers nor associate principals.

 Screening process: There are up to three rounds of mandatory assessment taking approximately 10 days to complete.
-We do not fast-track applications and unsuccessful applicants must wait 12 months before re-applying.
-The screening process exists to ensure we only admit clients whom we are comfortable of having a reasonable chance of succeeding in the coaching program.
+We do not fast-track applications and unsuccessful applicants must wait 12 months before re-applying. .

 Firms: We specialize in McKinsey & Company, Bain and The Boston Consulting Group.
 We cannot admit clients who are not applying to these firms.